Beginners Guide to Food in Japan for first time visitors

-Most conveyor belt sushi restaurants in Japan have tablets at the table (see the above photo).
-If you don’t see items you like on the conveyor belt, or you would like to order hot food items, you simply click the photos and place your order from the tablet.
+Most conveyor belt sushi restaurants in Japan have tablets at the table (see above photo).
+If you don’t see items you like on the conveyor belt, or you would like to order hot food items, you simply click the photos and place your order on the tablet.

-Most tablet menus have an English option, which is helpful if you have a specific food item in mind.
+Most tablet menus have an English option.
+This is helpful if you have specific items in mind.